pairinteraction/pairinteraction/README.md

 ## License

 The pairinteraction library is licensed under the [LGPL v3][lgpl-link].
-The extension for calculating radial wave functions using Whittaker functions and the graphical user interface are licensed under the [GPL v3][gpl-link].
+The extension for the graphical user interface is licensed under the [GPL v3][gpl-link].
 The GPL v3 also applies to the combined work and all provided binary builds.

 [pypi-svg]: https://img.shields.io/pypi/v/pairinteraction.svg?color=orange
 [pypi-link]: https://pypi.org/project/pairinteraction/